Activist supplied illegally obtained docs to DeSmogBlog

 Opinion A green hardliner has admitted that he passed illegally obtained documents to the DeSmogBlog website, well known for its dubious activist tactics.
 DeSmogBlog is funded by John Lefebvre, and run by a public relations operator named Jim Hoggan who takes money from "green business".

 A prominent climate scientist, well known for his outspoken condemnation of climate scepticism, has admitted that he was the individual who recently leaked internal documents from rightwing think tank the Heartland Institute.
 Peter Gleick said he obtained the documents by using "someone else's name" in "a serious lapse of my own and professional judgment and ethics".

 Gleick, who in recent times has been seen as something of a spokesman for the warmist point of view, made the admission on his Huffington Post blog last night.
 Speculation had been rife on the internet for some days that he was behind the Heartland leak, dubbed "Denialgate" by some.

-The documents, originally released by the DeSmog blog* after being supplied by Gleick, included various pieces of internal Heartland information and a short memo summarising some proposed climate advocacy which Heartland intended to undertake.
+The documents, originally released by a climate-activist blog* after being supplied by Gleick, included various pieces of internal Heartland information and a short memo summarising some proposed climate advocacy which Heartland intended to undertake.
 The summary, presented as a Heartland document, has been condemned as a forgery by the thinktank, though it does little more than repeat passages found elsewhere in the leaked material.
 Gleick now says that he was sent it anonymously, which led him to masquerade as a Heartland board member in his efforts to confirm the document's authenticity.

 The Heartland Institute issued a statement in response to Gleick's confession, saying: